donovanglover/donovan.is/content/blog/rewriting-go-thumbnailer-in-rust.md

 ### Adding JPEG support

-Alright, this is cool, but the old Go version supported `cover.jpg` as well.
+Alright this is cool, but the old Go version supported `cover.jpg` as well.
 While we're at it, let's turn `input_directory` into a `PathBuf` instead of a `String` to help us guarantee that a path exists.

 ```rust
 use clap::Parser;